MistyCommunity/Documentation/src/content/docs/reference/rest.md

 ### FollowPath - ALPHA
 Drives Misty on a path defined by coordinates you specify.
 Note that Misty must have a map and be actively tracking before starting to follow a path.

-**Important!** Make sure to use `StartTracking` before using this command to have Misty start tracking her location, and use `SlamStopTracking` to have her stop tracking her location after she arrives at the end of the path.
+**Important!** Make sure to use `StartTracking` before using this command to have Misty start tracking her location, and use `StopTracking` to have her stop tracking her location after she arrives at the end of the path.

 Endpoint: POST &lt;robot-ip-address&gt;/api/alpha/drive/path